centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 ### Adding / Editing a job

-To generate a report, you need to create a job by clicking on "Add" in the job listing page.
-The job configuration is done in two main steps (tabs):
+To generate a report, you need to create a job by clicking "Add" in the job listing page.
+Configuring a job is done in two main steps (tabs):

 - Select the report design you want to use (see all the designs available [here](../assets/reporting/Centreon-MBI-Sample-Reports.pdf))
 - Select the perimeter on which to generate the report

-Two optionals steps (tabs) can be done to :
+Two optional steps (tabs) can be done to:

 - Publish the report
 - Tune the job